What can I expect of counselling?

 How long will I be in counselling?

-The pace of healing is very individual and is affected by such ongoing-face-to-face-counselling-with-sligo-rape-crisis-centre-irelandthings as the duration and intensity of the sexual violence, the person’s relationship to the perpetrator, previous traumatic experiences and the degree of support available to the client outside of the counselling setting.
+The pace of healing is very individual and is affected by such things as the duration and intensity of the sexual violence, the person’s relationship to the perpetrator, previous traumatic experiences and the degree of support available to the client outside of the counselling setting.
 You may be with us for six sessions or sixty.
 People will usually have weekly sessions for some time, and begin to spread out the time between sessions as they feel necessary.

 Will I see the same counsellor all the time?